NNPDF/nnpdf/doc/sphinx/source/get-started/installation-source.md

 ```
 ## Installation from source

 If you intend to work on the NNPDF code, then building from source is the recommended installation procedure.
-However, you can still use conda to get all the dependecies and setup the validphys and C++ development environment.
+However, you can still use conda to get all the dependencies and setup the validphys and C++ development environment.
 Further information is available in the [vp-guide](https://data.nnpdf.science/validphys-docs/guide.html#development-installs).
 Note that the `binary-bootstrap.sh` should be downloaded and run as explained above, if the user has not already done so.

 1. Create an NNPDF developer environment `nnpdf-dev` and install all relevant dependencies using